romnn/microgpusim/WIP.md

   - allow basic configurations for the playground bridge

-  - lockstep with multiple cores and clusters

   -
   - FIX: add l2 set index back in
   - generate plots and correlation stuff etc

+  - DONE: lockstep with multiple cores and clusters
   - DONE: validate accelsim and playground stats still match
   - DONE: add flag for playground to run in accelsim compatibility mode
     - DONE: playground should be able to behave like accelsim